Unmissable China, Yangtze & Japan

 - Day 13 Xian - Beijing

 - An exciting way to start the day is by taking a high-speed train to Beijing.
 This is a city of bustling street markets, ancient temples and exquisite palaces, which stand beside the vast 20th century civic buildings created by Chairman Mao and his people.
 With three nights here, there's plenty of time to discover all its highlights.
 Today you'll visit the Summer Palace and, if weather conditions are favourable, you'll enjoy a cruise on Kunming Lake.
 We'll get together this evening for dinner in one of the city's restaurants.
 If you wish, you can also attend an optional Kung Fu show, which tells the story of a young boy who dreams of becoming a Kung Fu master, and the many difficulties he encounters on the road to enlightenment.

 - Day 14 Beijing

-- The chance to walk along the ramparts of the Great Wall of China at Badaling is an incredible start to your day.
-This is one of the world's most iconic sights, and you can explore at your own pace, walk between the wall's watch towers or simply take in the breathtaking scenery.
+- The chance to walk along the ramparts of the Great Wall of China at Badaling, one of the world's most iconic sights, is an incredible start to your day.
+Here, you can explore at your own pace, walk between the wall's watch towers or simply take in the breathtaking scenery.